carelvwyk/bitgo-docs/index.html.md

 # Keychains

 All BitGo wallets are created using keychains.
-A keychain is a standard
-<a href="https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki" target="_new">BIP32</a>
-extended HD key.
-Unlike traditional bitcoin keys, which represent a single
-<a href="http://en.wikipedia.org/wiki/Elliptic_Curve_DSA" target="_new">ECDSA</a> key pair,
-a keychain can represent many key pairs, all derived from a common private key.
+Unlike traditional bitcoin keys that use independent single <a href="http://en.wikipedia.org/wiki/Elliptic_Curve_DSA" target="_new">ECDSA</a> key pairs, a keychain derives any number of key pairs from a single master private key.
 This allows the user to retain a single private key, but generate an infinite number of public keys.
-BitGo uses these extended keys to keep your bitcoin more private and secure.
+BitGo uses standard <a href="https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki" target="_new">BIP32</a> extended HD keys to keep your bitcoin more private and secure.

-To make wallet creation simple, BitGo maintains a list of Keychains for each user.
-Each keychain may be used in any number of BitGo Wallets.
+To make wallet creation simple, BitGo maintains a list of keychains for each user.
+By default, a new keychain is created for each wallet.
+However, the user may chose to use one keychain for multiple BitGo Wallets in order to be able to rely on a single master private key.

 There are two types of keychains: